Amplenote CEO, Alloy.dev CEO, but mostly a programmer that loves the projects he gets to work on. Big into getting things done.

 Seattle or Panajachel

 "Incremental peer iteration is how great things get made" --Lucian Ruscanu

 My first name at amplenote.com

-Task Score is my boss.
-With thousands of tasks spread across three projects and two roles (CEO and Programmer), I would spend hours every day just deciding what to work on if I didn't have the boss telling me what to do.
+I am the boss of this here outfit, but Task Score is the boss' boss.
+With thousands of tasks spread between GitClear and Amplenote and two roles (CEO and Programmer), I would spend hours every day just deciding what to work on if I didn't have the boss telling me what to do.

 Rich Footnotes let me communicate -- with myself and others -- in greater depth than previous.
 Instead of opening a bug tracker ticket and using hundreds of words to describe a prospective improvement, I can now create a single line task, paste an image or two of what I'm talking about in the Rich Footnotes, !move it to a collaborators todo list, and get on with the day.